-In clap push-up your upper body is raised off the ground, but in superman push-up your whole body is raised.
-This is done by lifting your hands and feet off the ground into the air and then landing them into the start position again.
+While doing the clap pushups your upper body is raised off the ground but during the superman variant your whole body is lifted off the ground.
+This is accomplished by lifting your hands and feet together into the air and then landing back to the start.

-This exercise target’s twitch muscles in your chest and maximize the power and growth in them.
-These push-ups are mostly performed by athletes in sports like basketball, boxing, martial arts and swimming.
+which improves your performance in various sports activities.
+The superman pushups are mostly performed by athletes in sports like basketball, boxing, martial arts and swimming.

 In this form of push-up your hands should be closer to each other and narrower than your shoulders.
 Both of your thumbs and indexes should be touching and forming a triangle shape.